VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/UnityGuidelines.en.md

 #### Detailed Rules

-- 1文字目に使えるのはアルファべット(小文字と大文字)または _(半角アンダーバー)

-- 2文字目以降では上記に加えて半角数字も使用できます
+- 1st character must be an alphabet (lower case and upper case) or _(underscore)
+- 2nd character and on can use characters above and numbers

 ---

 ## Polygon

-Please keep the total number of models in the world to 800,000 triangles or less.
+Please keep the total number of models in the world to 800,000 triangles or less.<br>
+When an avatar is placed in the world, the avatar's triangles are counted in the world's total.<br>
+However, this excludes the player avatar's triangles.

 ## Texture